There’s a yarn craft combining crochet and knitting!

 Why Is It Called Tunisian Crochet?

-So it’s kind of a mystery why they chose ‘Tunisian.’
+It’s a mystery why they chose ‘Tunisian.’

 How Do You Finish Tunisian Crochet?